 RELATED: Benefits of toddler nursing

-Milk composition changes somewhat right before your period, making it possibly taste saltier or less sweet.
+Milk composition changes somewhat right before your period.
+Sodium chloride (salt) concentrations go up, and lactose (milk sugar) goes down.
+This makes milk possibly taste saltier or less sweet.
 While a toddler can complain about the change, infants aren’t able to verbally describe this change, but they can still make it clear that they aren’t happy.

 Infants may be cranky about nursing during your PMS and the first day or two of your cycle, turning their head to the side and refusing to latch.
 Or they might act fine and never complain.

-How to help your milk supply during PMS
+How to increase milk supply during your period

-Fortunately, there are steps you can take to raise your supply right before your cycle.
+Fortunately, there are several simple steps you can take to increase your supply during (and right before) your period.

 You’re best off taking a combined calcium / magnesium supplement (Just taking an antacid, which is made of calcium carbonate, doesn’t help much because the calcium is not well-absorbed by the body).
 This brand is a perfect choice because it’s at a good ratio of calcium to magnesium and it’s in the right form for your body to use.